visht/WorkManagerKotlin/README.md

 This project is a very basic example of work manager.

-To do a work we need to create a custom worker class which inherites Worker class and finall we implement its doWorkMethod.
+# To do a work we need to create a custom worker class which inherites Worker class and finall we implement its doWorkMethod.

-Now doWork method runs on background thread
+# Now doWork method runs on background thread

-now here we do required work SCheduling pedriodic location updates to server, fetching data from server and inserting that data to db etc.
+Now here we do required work SCheduling pedriodic location updates to server, fetching data from server and inserting that data to db etc.

-Finally in our activity or fragment we create object for Workrequest e.g: ONeTimeWorkRequest, PeriodicWorkRequest Create your Workmanager instance
+# Finally in our activity or fragment we create object for Workrequest e.g: ONeTimeWorkRequest, PeriodicWorkRequest
+# Create your Workmanager instance
-And finally enque your work.
+# And finally enque your work.

-Thanks
+# Thanks